 After law school, Tom clerked for the Honorable Edward J. Schwartz, Jr., Chief Judge of the United States District Court for the Southern District Court of California in San Diego.
 Then, after two years with the California Agricultural Labor Relations Board, Tom entered private practice in 1978.

 In private practice, Tom has focused on bringing justice to people harmed by the misdeeds of others.
-He has tried over 60 jury trials, mostly for plaintiffs, and settled many more cases, resulting in a number of seven-figure recoveries for his clients.
+He has tried over 60 jury trials, mostly for plaintiffs, and settled many more cases, resulting in many seven-figure recoveries for his clients.
 A recent jury trial pitted Tom and a couple colleagues against two utilities in New Mexico to determine fault for the massive Las Conchas Fire.
 After an 18 day trial, the jury ruled the utilities had negligently ignited the fire and harmed the plaintiffs.
+After a week of a second jury trial focusing on damages, the utility settled the case favorably for our clients.
+Tom is one of two people in the country who has successfully tried to jury verdict a fire case against an electric utility.

+Many lawyers claim experience and expertise in fire cases, but few have it.
 Tom’s experience in power line fire cases started with the three San Diego fires in 2007, which were started by three different types of power line failures, all in high wind conditions.
 In these and other cases since, Tom has taken a leadership role in establishing liability and proving damages for hundreds of people, farmers, and businesses, and even two telecommunications companies, while obtaining for them fair compensation for their fire losses.
-The power line fires in which Tom has taken a leadership role in the past include:
+The fire cases in which Tom has taken an active and leadership role in the past include:

 Witch Creek Fire (2007, San Diego)